ProvableHQ/leo/documentation/language/operators/cryptographic_operators.md

 ```leo file=../../code_snippets/operators/crypto/src/main.leo#ecdsa_verify_keccak512
 ```

-Verifies that the signature `first` was signed by the private key corresponding to the address `second` with respect to the field `third`, storing the result in `destination`.
-This function assumes that value passed as `third` is the plaintext message bytes, which will be hashed using the Keccak512 algorithm.
-The standard version of `verify_keccak512` will include the Aleo specific metadata alongside the input, while the `verify_keccak512_raw` version will exclude the metadata.
-The `verify_keccak512_eth` will both exclude the metadata and assume that `second` is a 20-byte Ethereum address.
+Verifies signature `first` against key or address `second` and value `third`.
+The function stores the result in `destination`.
+The function treats `third` as plaintext message bytes.
+It hashes these bytes with Keccak512.

+`verify_keccak512` includes the Aleo-specific metadata. `verify_keccak512_raw` excludes this metadata. `verify_keccak512_eth` excludes the metadata and treats `second` as a 20-byte Ethereum address.

-This verification follows the [ECDSA signature scheme](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm); an algorithm widely used across many other blockchains and legacy systems.
+This verification uses the [ECDSA signature scheme](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm).
+Many blockchains and legacy systems use this algorithm.

 #### Supported Types